How to Keep Towels Soft and Fluffy

-No one likes wrapping themselves up in crunchy bath towels after a nice, relaxing soak.
-With a few little steps, you can make your towels feel less like sandpaper and more like a fluffy cuddle.
+Even the best bath towels need a little TLC now and then to keep them tip-top.
+After all, no one likes wrapping themselves up in stiff bath towels after a nice, relaxing soak.
+With a few little steps, you can make your towels feel less like sandpaper and more like a fluffy cloud.

 Go Easy On the Detergent